Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Starting the X Window System

-- Starting X sessions with gdm
+- Starting an X session with GDM

 - Customizing X sessions (classic method)

-- Customizing X sessions (new method)
+- Customizing X sessions (modern method)

-- Connecting remote X clients via SSH
+- Connecting to remote X clients via SSH

 - Securing X terminals over the Internet

-- Utilizing X applications
+- Using X applications

-- Using X office applications
+- X office applications

-- Using X utility applications
+- X utility applications

 System Tips